delvtech/hyperdrive-frontend/apps/hyperdrive-trading/README.md

 ### Run locally

-First, copy the .env.sample to .env and you'll need to set the VITE_SEPOLIA_RPC_URL variable to an active rpc url.
+First, copy the .env.example to .env and you'll need to set the VITE_SEPOLIA_RPC_URL variable to an active rpc url.

 Serve with hot reload at <http://localhost:5173>.